-Relevant Wrongdoing is broadly defined in the Act as possible fraud, crime, danger or failure to comply with any legal obligation which has come to the Worker's attention in connection with their work with Bord na Móna.
-Examples of Relevant Wrongdoings are listed in the Appendix to this Policy.
+A Relevant Wrongdoing is broadly defined in the Act as possible fraud, crime, danger or failure to comply with any legal obligation which has come to the Worker's attention in connection with their work with Bord na Móna.
+Examples of Relevant Wrongdoings are listed in Appendix 1 to this Policy.

-A matter is not regarded as a Relevant Wrongdoing if it is a matter which is the function of the Worker or Bord na Móna to detect or investigate in the normal course of business.
+A matter is not regarded as a Relevant Wrongdoing if it is a matter which it is the function of the Worker or Bord na Móna to detect or investigate in the normal course of business and does not consist of or involve an act or omission on the part of Bord na Móna.